Danicelit/OmniCards/README.md

 **A universal, web-based flashcard learning platform focusing on flexibility (Math, Languages) and community.**

-OmniCards (formerly *chinesisch-app*) is a web application designed to help users internalize learning content efficiently using a "Spaced Repetition System" (SRS).
+OmniCards is a web application designed to help users internalize learning content efficiently using a "Spaced Repetition System" (SRS).
 Unlike simple vocabulary trainers, OmniCards supports complex content through a flexible template system, including mathematical formulas (LaTeX) and language-specific features (e.g., Pinyin conversion).

 > **Note:** While the documentation and codebase are in English, the current User Interface (UI) of the application is primarily in German.
 Multi-language support for the UI is planned for Phase 3.